 As an up-and-coming artist, it is crucial that Baby Zé’s goals remain clear— and they always are.
 Baby Zé might only be laying the foundation for his career now, but he’s taking his craft up the ladder of the music world, aiming to make work that can crossover audiences while spreading love and leveling up in the process.
 The DC-raised talent is architecting his visions with utmost focus, and his transition into the music industry, beginning with his move to Atlanta in 2017 as a videographer and photographer, is the topic of focus on his latest single “Takeoff”.
-Hype Off Life had a chance to speak with Baby Zé about his new song, transition into music, and long-term goals in the following interview.
+One West Magazine had a chance to speak with Baby Zé about his new song, transition into music, and long-term goals in the following interview.
 Check out our conversation below!

 Where are you in your career now?

 The beginning.
 Ground level.
 Building a foundation.

 [It’s] a song conveying my takeoff into the industry, into this new season of actually pushing my music harder than I have before.
 “Takeoff” into a new and improved sound.

 Where does your musical inspiration derive from?

 My inspiration started with basic instrumentation on the drums and piano.
 I was in a concert band in high school and [played] some instruments in elementary school.
 These days, it’s just the music of today.
 My musical influences have ranged from Chris Brown, to Da Baby, to Meek Mill, to Beyonce— just to name a few.

 What age and year were you really moved to be involved in music?